nikoheikkila/nikoheikkila.fi/content/blog/growing-software-guided-by-the-living-dead/index.md

 A crucial point in refactoring is to advance in baby steps.
 In practice, you make a minor modification to your code, compile it, run your tests and commit your changes.
 If, at any point, you can't compile your code without errors or your tests fail, you should reset to the last known working state and try again.

-I usually start my refactoring process by making a tiny useful change and committing it with a message like `refactor: component <name>`.
-Then all the subsequent commits are amended to the previous commit with `git commit --amend --no-edit`.
+I usually start my refactoring process by setting up a goal, making a tiny useful change, and committing it with a dummy message.
+After that, all the subsequent commits may be squashed to a logical whole describing my efforts better.
+Read more about my [practical micro-commit workflow][microcommits].

 But your workflow may differ, and it's fine as long as you keep the rhythm of refactoring steady: _refactor–compile–test–commit–repeat_.

 Refactoring workflows are described in great detail in **Martin Fowler's** and **Kent Beck's** groundbreaking book [_Refactoring_][refactoring].
 Suffice to quote the senseis here: